Kaggle/kaggle-api/README.md

                         (use "kaggle datasets list" to show options) --file FILE, -f FILE  file name
-                        (use "kaggle datasets list-files -d <dataset>" to show options) --path PATH, -p PATH  folder where file(s) will be downloaded, defaults to C:\Users\dpmcna\.kaggle --force, -o           skip check whether local version of file is up to date, force file download --verbose, -v         print information about download progress
+                        (use "kaggle datasets list-files -d <dataset>" to show options) --path PATH, -p PATH  folder where file(s) will be downloaded, defaults to <your user home directory>/.kaggle --force, -o           skip check whether local version of file is up to date, force file download --verbose, -v         print information about download progress
 ```